 In-text citations should be numbered consecutively in order of appearance in the text – identified by Arabic numerals in parentheses.

 New Discovery articles should have an original research source article.
 This will be featured prominently at the top of the article.
 Please indicate this article within your references as the source article and ensure that we are provided with a DOI.

 For examples of citing other documents and general questions regarding reference style, please refer to Citing Medicine.

 When you submit your article to the Frontiers system you will be required to submit a cover letter.
-In your cover letter please indicate the title of the manuscript, the article type (Core Concept or New Discovery), and the intended age range of your readers (8-9, 10-11, 12-13, 13-15).
+In your cover letter please indicate the title of the manuscript, the article type (Core Concept or New Discovery), the intended age range of your readers (8-9, 10-11, 12-13, 13-15), and whether it is part of a Young Minds Collection.
 If your submission is a New Discovery article, please include the citation information of the original article.

 Please also take a minute to introduce yourself to the Chief Editor in your cover letter.
 It is important that all authors of Frontier for Young Minds articles have an established scientific expertise and publication record, or that they work closely with a senior researcher who does.
 To this end, please describe your field of expertise, and include a link to your professional profile in this letter.